kukuu/integration/digital-transformation-practices.md

 # Digital Transformation

-Mission: Drive digital capability and optimise operational efficiency
+Its mission is to drive digital capability and optimise operational efficiency.

 Digital Transformation is the change associated with the application of digital technology.
 However, digital transformation is more than technology.
 It is a mindset shift.
 It is the adoption of new ways of working and ultimately it is the marrying of people and process to gain a competitive advantage.